gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 You’ve *definitely* used a drawer slide before - at least two of them are mounted to almost any drawer that you’ve opened.
 Teams use these drawer slides for linear motion, often stacking them using 3D printed spacers to achieve plenty of extension.

 These slides are available from a number of different vendors, and come in many varieties, so choosing the right slide can seem overwhelming.
 Steel drawer slides are common, but can be hard to mount, as they aren’t made to be stacked.
-Aluminum drawer slides, such as the MiSUMI slides or Long Robotics slides are generally the best option for teams.
+Aluminum drawer slides, such as the MiSUMI slides, are generally the best option for teams.

 Igus is a brand known and trusted by robotics teams and manufacturers, but their parts are certainly not cheap, and can reach into the $100+ range.

-**If linear slide kits aren't for you, we recommend the Long Robotics or MiSUMI slides for newer teams.** MiSUMI slides interface better with REV products, while Long Robotics slides work well with :term:`extrusion <Extrusion>` based building systems or those that have 8mm pitch holes (such as goBILDA), are cheaper, and are of comparable quality.
+**We recommend the Viper Slides or MiSUMI slides for newer teams.** Viper Slides are cheaper and interface better with goBILDA products, while MiSUMI slides interface better with REV products.
+Viper slides are also available in a `complete kit <https://www.gobilda.com/2-stage-viper-slide-kit/>`_

 .. attention:: Drawer slides should be mounted oriented vertically, like in an actual drawer.
 They can be mounted horizontally, but this is not recommended as they will sag much more.